 Possibly.
-Under the new 24-month STEM extension regulations, students are now eligible for up to two STEM extension during their lifetime.
+Under the 24-month STEM extension regulations, students may be eligible for up to two STEM extension during their lifetime.
 Please contact OISS for more information.

 Possibly.
 Students participating in a valid post-completion OPT based on a non-STEM degree may apply for the 24-month STEM extension based upon a prior eligible STEM degree, if they did not have a STEM extension associated with this degree in the past and the degree is from within 10 years.
 However, the work performed under the 24-month STEM extension must be directly related to the STEM degree obtained.
 Please contact OISS for more information.

 No. Only U.S. accredited universities may be considered.
 In addition, the degree must be from within 10 years.